kristoph8303/Resolve-Engine/README.md

 ## Core Model

-Each player submits a 5-part state vector:
+Each player submits a 3-part vector:

 - **Zone** (0–2)
 - **Action** (0–2)